Do You Need A Deck Inspection?

 Deck Inspection by Certified Inspectors

 Whether you’ve built a deck yourself or hired a professional contractor, A deck inspection is essential to ensure the safety and longevity of this great home entertainment structure.
 Our International Association of Certified Home Inspectors (InterNACHI) and American Society of Home Inspectors (ASHI) certified inspectors are trained to inspect your deck for critical safety features and structural durability.
-We are proud to be certified by and affiliated with the North American Deck and Railing Association to promote safe building practices and deck safety
+We are proud to be certified by and affiliated with the North American Deck and Railing Association to promote safe building practices and deck safety A thorough deck inspection can help identify potential hazards such as loose railings, weakened boards, or improper connections that may compromise safety.
+By addressing these issues early, you can prevent costly repairs and ensure your deck remains a secure and enjoyable space for years to come.

 Our Inspector will look for: